fabric8io/kubernetes-client/doc/CHEATSHEET.md

 public class CronTab extends CustomResource<CronTabSpec, CronTabStatus> implements Namespaced {
 }
 ```

+**Note:** Null values in your custom resource will be omitted by default by the client or when directly using KubernetesSerialization, or the static Serialization methods.
+If you have a situation where a null value
+must be present in the serialized form, then mark the field with @JsonInclude(value = Include.ALWAYS).

 You can find other helper classes related to `CronTab` in our [tests](https://github.com/fabric8io/kubernetes-client/tree/master/kubernetes-tests/src/test/java/io/fabric8/kubernetes/client/mock/crd).
 For now, we can proceed with it's common usage examples:

 - Get Instance of client for our `CustomResource`: